 The actual percentage of Florida's 3.74% solar electricity generation from demand side rooftop & ground-mount solar systems is almost negligible.

 The passion for solar energy runs in the family.
 Our home has 66 rooftop photovoltaic solar panels and we officially run our entire home including all our EV's on solar electricity since 2017

 Florida Power & Light enforces unfavorable policies which limit privately owned solar system installations to 115% of PAST usage and requires a system generating more than a theoretical maximum of 10KW to pay for an extraneous, unjustified liability insurance.

-I take great pride in the fact that my German dad has officially received the honorary title “Florida Man” by PV-Magazine for filing a petition at the Public Service Commission against Florida Power and Light (FPL) which disincentivizes powerful residential solar systems.
+In 2019, the Gismo team made an attempt to fix this issue by filing a petition with the Public Service Commission against Florida Power and Light (FPL) who disincentivizes powerful residential solar systems.